 These are my favorite clothespins.
 I thought clothespins were clothespins, they’re not.
 I bought several different brands and they fell apart.
 If you have some from the “olden days” hold on to them.

 These are called Kevin’s Clothespins, they are awesome.
 I always say, “Buy right the first time.”

 This is my favorite clothesline, I must mention, EarthEasy.com sent this to me to do a review on it a few years ago.
 I made a YouTube for them that is still on their website.

 I had searched high and low to find one that would work in my neighborhood, I live in an HOA.
 It’s called a Homeowners Association.
 My Favorite Clothesline It’s called an Earth Easy Breeze Catcher Rotary Clothesline

 Homemade Laundry Detergent/Soap

-1 cup Super Washing Soda (not regular baking soda)
+- 1 cup Arm and Hammer Super Washing Soda (not regular baking soda)

 Let me know what you are going to use to have clean laundry after a disaster or an unforeseen emergency.
 I love having clean sheets as well.
 I could easily do my sheets separately one piece at a time in either one of these wash tubs or buckets.
 I want to save my money and buy a wringer, or maybe I will be lucky and find one at a thrift store or antique shop.